 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1990, also known as the Clery Act, the Pueblo Community College Annual Security Report (ASR) is published each year in order to provide accurate information to potential and current students and employees about campus crime statistics, campus crime logs, and policies regarding the safety and security of the campus community.
-This report covers the main Pueblo Campus of Pueblo Community College (PCC), as well as other campuses/sites: Fremont Campus, PCC Southwest Campus (Mancos), PCC Southwest Site (Durango), and PCC Southwest Site (Bayfield).
+This report covers the main Pueblo Campus of Pueblo Community College (PCC), as well as other campuses/sites: Fremont Campus, PCC Southwest Campus (Mancos), PCC Southwest Site (Durango), and PCC Southwest Site (Bayfield) and all policies and procedures pertain to each campus/site.
 PCC is a non-residential campus and does not offer off-campus locations for recognized student organizations.

-Annually on or before October 1, a notification of the reports availability is emailed to all current students and employees which consists of the last three calendar years - 2017, 2018, and 2019.
+Annually on or before October 1, a notification of the reports availability is emailed to all current students and employees which consists of the last three calendar years - 2018, 2019, and 2020.
 A link for the current year's ASR, containing a summary of its contents and where to obtain a copy.
 Prospective students who visit one of the campuses are given a notification of availability form by Enrollment Services.
 Human Resources attaches notification of availability to job postings for those potential employees who apply on-line.
 As noted, a notification of the report's availability is emailed to all current students and employees, with a website link of the current year's ASR, a summary of its contents, and how to access the report.

-A printed copy of the ASR may be obtained at the PCC Police Department, and Office of the Chief Student Services Officer.
+A printed copy of the ASR may be obtained at the PCC Police Department, and Office of the Vice President of Student Success